 We can not forget about Lodge, much of their ironware is still in use today, many pieces are over a hundred years in age.
 Here’s another Pro for cast iron cookware.

 Since cast-iron cookware is a little thicker and heavier today, they may last even longer.
-The thiner older pans are more likely to warp or bow under sudden temperature changes.
+The thinner older pans are more likely to warp or bow under sudden temperature changes.
 If you have lovely old pots and pans please pre-heat them for a few minutes first.
 Benefit for new cast iron.

 Pre-seasoned cast iron is cheaper than enameled and quality stainless steel cookware.

 If you want to know why use a cast iron skillet or dutch oven there are many reasons.
-One of the main reasons is it’s going to last a mighty long time and for surprising little money.
+One of the main reasons is it’s going to last a mighty long time and for surprisingly little money.

 The versatility of cast-iron cookware is incredible.
 What are the pros and cons of cast iron cookware?
-Well it can do pretty much any cooking job.
+Well, it can do pretty much any cooking job.